Online reputation management guide for small businesses

 How much does online reputation management cost for small businesses?

 Most small businesses can manage their reputation at no cost using free tools like Google Alerts and social media notifications.
-Paid monitoring software typically costs $20 to $200 per month.
-Professional ORM agencies charge $3,000 to $20,000 or more monthly, but this level of service is rarely necessary for small businesses.
+Paid monitoring software typically costs $20 to $200 per month, but this level of investment is rarely necessary when you're starting out.

-How long does it take to improve my online reputation?
+How long does it take to improve an online reputation?

-Results depend on your starting point and review volume.
 Professional responses show you care immediately.
 Consistent effort typically generates new positive reviews within three to six months.
-Older negative reviews become less prominent as recent positive feedback accumulates over six to twelve months.
+Older negative reviews become less prominent as recent positive feedback accumulates over six to 12 months.

-How often should I monitor my online reviews?
+How often should you monitor your online reviews?

 Disclaimer